 This course is a 60 credit BSc top up degree.
 The award you graduate with will depend on your level of qualification on entry.
 For example, if you already have a diploma you will exit with a BSc, but you already have a degree you will exit with a Graduate Certificate.

-The course is delivered at City South Campus.
-You will be assessed in a variety of ways including a competency based reflective portfolio, written assignments and presentations.
+The course is delivered through a combination of remote learning and face to face sessions at City South Campus.
+You will be assessed in a variety of ways including a reflective portfolio, written assignments and presentations.

 Alongside individual tutorials, you'll also have the additional support of e-learning through the Moodle platform.
 Opportunities will be provided for simulated learning including role play, ‘hands on’ practical skills sessions using a range of simulation, video recording and playback.